leitec/pummarola/README.md

 *Important:* in MacOS, always use `quit` to exit.
 If you exit by closing the window, MacTCP will be left in an unstable state.
 There is no quit message; after you type quit, it is done and you can close the window.

+*Authentication:* when first run, Pummarola will print a long URL.
+This has to be entered in a sufficiently modern browser that can log into Twitter.
+Last year I used Classilla, but it may have changed since then.
+While tedious, the best option is to enter manually on another computer.
+You will have to authorize Pummarola to access your account, and will get a PIN.
+Enter this PIN into Pummarola.
+It will create a file `secrets` in the folder.
+You can move this file around, but as the name implies it contains the necessary details to access your account, so be careful.

-A GUI is definitely planned.
+*GUI:* A GUI is definitely planned.
 What makes Mac software truly Mac software is a proper interface.
 This is just a hacked-together proof of concept :-)